omarSalahDev/marketing-campaign-performance-analysis/README.md

 The final analysis was transformed into an interactive Power BI dashboard.

-The dashboard brings together:
+Dashboard Includes

+- Total Customers
+- Responders
+- Average Income
+- Average Spending
-- Customer KPIs
+- Average Purchases
-- Response Rate
+- Overall Response Rate
-- Customer Segmentation
+- Response Rate by Customer Segment
-- Customer Distribution
+- Customer Distribution by Segment
 - Spending by Response
-- Product Spending
+- Product Spending by Response
-- Purchasing Channels
+- Purchases by Channel
-- Response by Tenure
+- Response Rate by Tenure
-- Response by Education
+- Response Rate by Education

-Dashboard KPIs

-KPI| Value
-Total Customers| 2,233
-Responders| 332
-Average Income| 52.21K
-Average Spending| 605.38
-Average Purchases| 12.54
-Response Rate| 14.87%

-«📌 Dashboard file: "Marketing_Campaign_Performance_Analysis.pbix"»
+Dashboard Goal

+The dashboard brings together the most important findings into a single decision-oriented view, allowing stakeholders to quickly understand:

+«Who the customers are → How they behave → Who responds → Where the opportunity is»

+📌 Dashboard preview:
+An image of the final Power BI dashboard will be added here.

 ---

 💡 Key Insights

-01 — Higher-value customers matter more
+01 — Higher-value customers are more responsive

-Higher-value customers represent less than half of the customer base but contribute roughly two-thirds of campaign responders.
+Higher-Value Customers represent 47.4% of the customer base, but account for 66.87% of responders.

+Their response rate is 20.98%, compared with 9.37% for Lower-Value Customers.

+---

-02 — Recent customers are more responsive
+02 — Recent customers show stronger response

 Responders had an average recency of 35.41 days, compared with 51.54 days among non-responders.

+---

 03 — Responders purchase more

 Responders averaged 15.36 purchases, compared with 12.05 among non-responders.

-04 — Responders spend considerably more

-Average spending among responders was 988.40, compared with 538.49 for non-responders.

-05 — Tenure is associated with response

-Customers with longer tenure showed substantially higher response rates.

-06 — Previous campaign engagement matters

-Customers who had accepted previous campaigns showed stronger responsiveness to the current campaign.

 ---

+04 — Responders spend significantly more

+Average spending was:

+988.40 vs 538.49

+for responders and non-responders respectively.

+---

+05 — Longer-tenure customers show stronger response

+Customers with more than 1.5 years of tenure had a 26.48% response rate, compared with 8.65% among customers with less than 6 months.

+---

+06 — Wines and Meat are important categories

+These categories showed the largest absolute spending differences between responders and non-responders.

+---

 🎯 Business Recommendations

-Based on the analysis, a company could consider:
+Based on the observed patterns:

 1. Prioritize Higher-Value Customers

-Allocate greater targeting attention to customers with stronger spending and purchasing behavior.
+Use the Higher-Value segment as a priority audience for targeted campaigns because it shows stronger engagement and campaign response.

 2. Use Recency for Targeting

-Recent customers may be valuable candidates for timely campaign communication and re-engagement strategies.
+Customers with more recent purchasing activity may represent stronger opportunities for campaign engagement.

 3. Personalize Marketing Channels

-Use observed purchasing behavior to tailor communication and offers across web, catalog, and store channels.
+Use customers' observed purchasing behavior to determine the most appropriate communication and sales channels.

-4. Focus on High-Value Product Categories
+4. Leverage High-Value Product Categories

-Wines and Meat Products showed particularly strong spending differences between responders and non-responders.
+Wines and Meat Products can be considered for targeted offers, bundles, and cross-selling strategies.

-5. Build Different Strategies by Segment

-Instead of treating all customers equally:

-Higher-Value Customers → Retention + Cross-Sell + Targeted Offers

-Lower-Value Customers → Engagement + Activation + Conversion

-6. Strengthen Customer Lifecycle Strategies
+5. Strengthen Customer Retention

-Newer customers may benefit from onboarding and engagement campaigns, while long-tenure customers may be suitable for loyalty-focused strategies.
+Longer-tenure customers showed higher response rates, suggesting an opportunity to build loyalty strategies while improving engagement among newer customers.

-«⚠️ Recommendations are based on observed associations in the dataset and should be validated through controlled marketing experiments before assuming causal effects.»
+«Important: These recommendations are based on observed associations in the dataset and should be validated through controlled campaigns or A/B testing before being treated as causal effects.»

+---

+🎓 Google Data Analytics Professional Certificate

+This project was designed to apply concepts learned throughout the Google Data Analytics Professional Certificate.

+Course| Application in This Project
+1. Foundations: Data, Data, Everywhere| Data analytics lifecycle and analyst mindset
+2. Ask Questions to Make Data-Driven Decisions| Business problem and analytical questions
+3. Prepare Data for Exploration| Dataset understanding and data preparation
+4. Process Data from Dirty to Clean| Cleaning, validation, missing values and transformations
+5. Analyze Data to Answer Questions| EDA, statistics, SQL and pattern discovery
+6. Share Data Through the Art of Visualization| Power BI dashboard and data storytelling
+7. Data Analysis with R Programming| Analytical concepts applied using Python instead of R
+8. Google Advanced Data Analytics / Introduction to Data Analysis| Advanced analytical workflow and segmentation
+9. Google Data Analytics Capstone| End-to-end portfolio case study

+«🐍 Note: The project uses Python instead of R, while applying the relevant analytical concepts learned from the R-focused coursework.»

+---

+🧠 What I Learned

+Through this project, I strengthened my ability to:

+- Translate business problems into analytical questions.
+- Prepare and clean real-world datasets.
+- Identify and handle data-quality issues.
+- Perform exploratory data analysis.
+- Use SQL for business analysis.
+- Engineer meaningful analytical features.
+- Apply customer segmentation using K-Means.
+- Evaluate clustering quality using Silhouette Score.
+- Avoid target leakage during segmentation.
+- Build decision-oriented Power BI dashboards.
+- Communicate analytical findings through business recommendations.

+Most importantly:

+«Data analysis is not just about finding numbers.
+It is about turning data into evidence that supports better decisions.»

 ---